-Usually following the initial submission of documents on which each party intends to rely pursuant to Article 3.1, any party may submit a request to produce documents to the arbitral tribunal and the other parties.
-This request must be submitted within the time ordered by the arbitral tribunal, as provided in Article 3.2.
 Article 3.3 provides certain requirements regarding the content of a request to produce, which are generally designed to have the request specifically describe the documents being sought.
 Article 3.3 is designed to prevent a broad "fishing expedition", while at the same time permitting parties to request documents that can be identified with reasonable specificity and which can be shown to be relevant to the case and material to its outcome.
-This specificity of the information required by Article 3.3 is also designed to help the receiving party decide whether it wants to comply with the request voluntarily (as provided in Article 3.4), or if it wants to raise objections (Article 3.5).
+This specificity of the information required by

+Article 3.3 is also designed to help the receiving party decide whether it wants to comply with the request voluntarily (as provided in Article 3.4), or if it wants to raise objections (Article 3.5).
 The specificity of the request is also designed to make it possible for the arbitral tribunal to decide, if there is an objection to the request to produce, whether or not to grant the request pursuant to the standards set forth in Article 3.7.

 The request to produce must (i) identify the document or documents sought, described in sufficient detail; (ii) state why the documents requested are relevant to the case and material to its outcome; and (iii) state that the documents requested are not in the possession of the requesting party (with one exception) and the reasons why that party assumes the documents requested to be in the possession of the other party.
 In a compromise between the common law and civil law systems, the request to produce can identify documents either by describing an individual document (Article 3.3(a)(i)) or by describing "in sufficient detail (including subject-matter) ... a narrow and specific requested category of Documents that are reasonably believed to exist" (Article 3.3(a)(ii)).
 The description of an individual document is reasonably straightforward.
 The IBA Rules of Evidence simply require that the description be "sufficient to identify" the document.
+Article 3.3 does not specify a particular format for requests to produce.
+In practice, arbitral tribunals frequently direct the use of schedules that present, in a single document, the content required under Article 3.3 and objections under Article 3.5, and in which the arbitral tribunal also records the rulings provided for in Article 3.7.